bootphon/intphys/README.md

 ## Additional utils

-In the `Tools` directory are stored few utility scripts, see REAMDE there for more information.
+In the `Tools` directory are stored few utility scripts, see README there for more information.